microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

 Before this change, if you write that shorter Xaml markup, the  Xaml loader would try to convert the string `Auto, *` into a [ColumnDefinitionCollection](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinitionCollection) object, as that's the type of the [Grid.ColumnDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.ColumnDefinitions) property.
 That fails because there is no such conversion available.
 (And it wouldn't help if there was, because the property is read-only.)

 But the Xaml syntax rules now support this scenario by recognizing that the target property is a collection type, and that there's no conversion from string available, and then by treating the attribute value as a comma-separated list of collection items.
 The items of the collection are of type [ColumnDefinition](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinition), so a check is made to see if strings can be converted to ColumnDefinition instances.
-Since they can, the Xaml loader creates those instances and adds them to the collection.
+Xaml rules indicate that if the type can be created from string, create it.
+A second Xaml rule states that if it cannot be created directly from string but has a [[Content Property](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.ContentPropertyAttribute)] attribute, create a default instance of the original type and and set the specified property to a value created from the string.

 ## Role of the [ContentProperty] attribute

-In order for a ColumnDefinition (or RowDefinition) to be created from a string there is a second new Xaml syntax rule: if a type can't be created from string, but the type's [[ContentProperty](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.ContentPropertyAttribute)] property can, the type is created and the property set.
+In order for a ColumnDefinition (or RowDefinition) to be created from a string, these types need to have a content property that is createable from string.

 About this "content property", it's not literally a property named "content" (although it can be and [is sometimes](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ContentControl.Content)).
 This is essentially the default property of a class, and is marked with the [ContentProperty] attribute.